sammcj/anz-test-2/README.md

 - I have integrated [WhiteSource Bolt](https://bolt.whitesourcesoftware.com/github/) to scan this code repository for potential security problems which will automatically created as [issues](https://github.com/sammcj/anz-test-2/issues) when detected.
 - GitHub Security scanning is enabled on this repo, it is scanning the dependencies for vulnerable package versions.
 - For the purpose of demonstrating that the integrated automated security scanning as working, I have left potential problems that have been detected under [issues](https://github.com/sammcj/anz-test-2/issues).
+- Dependabot is monitoring Javascript dependencies.

+### Quality

+- Both CodeBeat and DeepScan are configured to scan and grade the code quality
+- Linting and basic tests are part of the CI pipeline

 ## Future Improvements